NYC weighs cutting off natural gas hookups for new buildings

 “This is a huge, huge step forward,” he said, calling the legislation “a real game-changer on the national scene.”

-Proponents also say they’re fighting air pollution, particularly on behalf of communities of color.
-Researchers have found that non-white people are exposed to more air pollution than whites across the country.
+San Francisco, Seattle and a few dozen other U.S. cities — mainly in California — have moved to end gas hookups for heat, hot water and sometimes cooking in at least some new buildings since Berkeley, California, debuted the idea in 2019.
+A federal judge rejected a restaurant association’s challenge to the Berkeley law, but the group is appealing.

-“We must take steps towards climate justice — which is inextricably tied to racial justice,” and the gas legislation “provides an actionable and meaningful answer,” Council sponsor Alicka Ampry-Samuel tweeted in September.
-The Democrat represents an overwhelmingly Black Brooklyn district.
+It’s too early to gauge the impact of California cities’ measures, said Amy Rider of the Building Decarbonization Coalition, which advocates for such laws.

-A few dozen other cities, including San Francisco and Seattle, have moved to end gas hookups for heat, hot water and sometimes cooking in at least some new buildings.
+The town of Brookline, Massachusetts, has passed one twice.
+It was retooled and reapproved this summer after the state attorney general blocked the first version, saying it intruded on state authority.
+The AG hasn’t taken action against the new effort to date.

-At the same time, states including Arizona, Oklahoma and Texas have barred cities from doing so, saying that consumers should have their choice of energy sources.
+At the same time, states including Arizona, Oklahoma and Texas have barred cities from enacting such laws, saying that consumers should have their choice of energy sources.
 In Texas, the effort began before, but gained all the more steam after, a February storm spawned massive power outages that left many households shivering without electricity, heat or drinkable water for days.

 In New York, shifts toward electric vehicles, furnaces and appliances are “expected to create long-term upward pressure” on electricity use, according to the New York Independent System Operator, which oversees the state’s electricity supply.